Enable DNS Global Server Load Balancing

 Original DNS Plan

-The GSLB Plan
+The right side displays the GSLB Plan

-on the right is the generated load balancing traffic distribution.
+, which shows the generated load balancing traffic distribution.

-Click Previous Plan
+Clicking on Previous Plan

 and Next Plan

-to also view the previous plan history.
+allows you to view the previous plan history.

 Example

-We add a DNS record: www.test.com, which resolves to the Beijing gateway cluster.
+We add a DNS record: www.test.com

 Use the dig